How to file a Maryland annual report

 If you prefer paper filing, take the following steps:

-• Download Form 1 from the SDAT website and complete electronically (handwritten forms not accepted)
+• Download Form 1 from the SDAT website and complete it electronically (handwritten forms are not accepted)

-• Add original signature and date by hand
+• Add an original signature and date by hand

-• Mail a check or money order to the Maryland Department of Assessments and Taxation.
+• Mail a check or money order payable to "SDAT," including your Department ID on the check, to the Maryland Department of Assessments and Taxation

 • Do not staple, fold, or send multiple entities in one envelope